torchmd/torchmd/README.md

 }
 ```
 To reproduce the paper go to the tutorial notebook https://github.com/torchmd/torchmd-cg/blob/master/tutorial/Chignolin_Coarse-Grained_Tutorial.ipynb

+## License

+Note.
+All the code in this repository is MIT, however we use several file format readers that are taken from Moleculekit which has a free open source non-for-profit, research license.
+This is mainly in torchmd/run.py.
+Moleculekit is installed automatically being in the requirement file.
+Check out Moleculekit here: https://github.com/Acellera/moleculekit

 ## Installation
 We recommend installing TorchMD in a new python environment ideally through the Miniconda package manager.